ElazarK/content-docs/playbooks/Get_Original_Email_Gmail.md

-Use this playbook to retrieve the original email in the thread, including headers and attahcments, when the reporting user forwarded the original email not as an attachment.
+Retrieves the original email in a thread, including headers and attahcments, when the reporting user forwarded the original email not as an attachment.

 You must have the necessary permissions in your Gmail service to execute global search: Google Apps Domain-Wide Delegation of Authority.